apache/pulsar/site2/docs/security-kerberos.md

 In this setting, `SASLClientProviderFactory` creates a BookKeeper SASL client in a Broker, and the Broker uses the created SASL client to authenticate with a Bookie node.

-And enter the following commands to add a section of `BookKeeper` configurations in the `pulsar_jaas.conf` that Pulsar Broker uses:
+Enter the following commands to add a section of `BookKeeper` configurations in the `pulsar_jaas.conf` that Pulsar Broker uses:

 ```
  BookKeeper {